 - Advance the body of knowledge in your field through original research.

 - Communicate effectively to an academic audience and general stakeholders.

 A professional doctorate is designed for working professionals who have practical experience in their field and want to increase their knowledge, advance their careers, and translate their work experience into a higher position of credibility, leadership, and influence.
 A professional doctorate program can help you learn how to:

-At an accredited online university, you won’t have to worry about moving to be close to campus.
+Walden University is an accredited online university offering professional doctorates and PhD degree programs online.
+When you choose Walden, you won’t have to worry about moving to be close to campus.
 You won’t even have to drive to a campus.
 Instead, when you earn a degree online, you can complete the majority of your coursework from home.
-Plus, both online PhD programs and online professional doctorates offer a flexible format that doesn’t require you to attend class at a specific time of day.
-With online degree programs, you can arrange your learning schedule so that it works with your full-time job and other family responsibilities.
+Plus, both online PhD programs and online professional doctorate programs often offer a flexible format that doesn’t require you to attend class at a specific time of day.
+With Walden’s online degree programs, you can arrange your learning schedule so that it works with your full-time job and family responsibilities.

-Walden University is an accredited institution offering a wide number of PhD and professional doctoral programs online.
+Walden University is an accredited institution offering a range of PhD and professional doctoral programs online.
 Expand your career options and earn your degree in a convenient, flexible format that fits your busy life.

 Whether looking for information on programs, admissions, or financial aid, we're here to help.